 The Sea Otter has the densest fur of any mammal, with over 100,000 hairs per square centimetre, a feat of nature that has lead to over hunting for their thick pelts.
 Sea otters inhabit the Goose Islands, off the central coast of BC, and the isolated areas of the northwest coast of Vancouver Island, mainly the area of the Brooks Peninsula (Brooks Peninsula / Muquin Provincial Park) and adjacent Checleset Bay Ecological Reserve, an extensive area (34,650 hectares) of marine shoreline, reefs and islets providing habitat for BC’s recovering Sea Otter population.
 Decimated by the fur trade in the early 1900s, and extirpated in BC by the late 1920s, sea otters from Alaska were transplanted to the northwest coastal waters in 1969-1972.
 Their numbers are growing, though, and the original introduction of 89 animals has grown significantly.The present population on Vancouver Island is estimated at 2,000.
 Apart from the dangers of oil spills, their future once again seems secure.

-The re-introduction of the sea otters has become something of an issue in neighbouring kyuquot Sound recently, as the sea otters compete with the Native Indians for crabs, abalone and sea urchins.
-The unfortunate result is a decline in the sea otter numbers.
-With the elimination of the endearing whiskered critters by greedy and thoughtless European fur traders and native hunters in the late 18th and early 19th century, the otters’ natural foods became more abundant, decimating their own natural foods, predominantly kelp.
+The re-introduction of the sea otters has become something of an issue in neighbouring Kyuquot Sound recently, as the sea otters compete with the Native Indians for crabs, abalone and sea urchins.
+With the elimination of the endearing whiskered critters by greedy and thoughtless European fur traders in the late 18th and early 19th century – and the native hunters who provided the furs – the otters’ natural foods became more abundant, decimating their own natural foods, predominantly kelp.

 With the return of the sea otters to their natural habitat, the crabs, sea urchins and abalone are now being kept in check, with the revival of the kelp beds so important as a source of food, shelter and spawning grounds for so many species of fish and other marine life.
 This is having a positive affect on the marine life along this coastline.
 The Natives are upset that the sea otters are depleting the local shellfish levels, and the sea otters…well, they just want to continue doing what sea otters were doing for thousands of years before Natives and Europeans arrived and laid claim to their waters.